canonical/rockcraft/docs/tutorial/flask.rst

     on an ``amd64`` platform, the name of the ``.rock`` file will be different.

-    The size of the rock may vary depending on factors like the architecture we are building on and the packages installed at the time of packing.
+    The size of the rock may vary depending on factors like the architecture we're building on and the packages installed at the time of packing.

 Run the Flask rock with Docker
 ==============================